GleasonK/stablehlo/rfcs/20230517-forward-compatibility-testing.md

 `stablehlo_legalize_to_vhlo.mlir`, and need something similar for forward compatibility.
 This document makes the following proposal:

-**Proposal:** Add tests to compare bytes of bytecode file serialized at HEAD with existing [backward compatibility bytecode test files](https://github.com/search?q=repo%3Aopenxla%2Fstablehlo+path%3A**%2Fstablehlo_legalize_to_vhlo.0_*&type=code).
+**Proposal 1:** Add tests to compare bytes of bytecode file serialized at HEAD with existing [backward compatibility bytecode test files](https://github.com/search?q=repo%3Aopenxla%2Fstablehlo+path%3A**%2Fstablehlo_legalize_to_vhlo.0_*&type=code).

 ## Requirements